equivalent/equivalent.github.io/_posts/til/2018-02-20-method-binding-in-ruby.md

 ---

-How to do method binding in Ruby
+How to do method binding (or re-binding) in Ruby

 ...or how to decorate object so that it can be undecorated: